eRecht24/rechtstexte-sdk/docs/services/list_all_clients.md

 # List all Project Clients
-This service provides a collection of all project clients that a currently registered for the given `api_key`.
+This service provides a collection of all project clients that are currently registered for the given `api_key`.

-## Step by Step Integration
+## Step by step integration
 ### Preparation
 Before you can use this service, follow the steps described [here](../preparation.md).